System electronics

 “Fixed temperature with linear heating”

-Where comes from the weather file, is calculated (see Section 8.1) and , , are all user inputs.
+Where comes from the weather file, is calculated using the view factor approach and , , are all user inputs.

 Inverter conversion efficiency